croquet/wordpress-webshowcase-plugin/readme.txt

 To install the plugin, search for "Croquet Web Showcase" from your WordPress plugin installation page.

 You will need a Multisynq API Key to use the plugin.
 You can create a key for free at [multisynq.io/coder](https://multisynq.io/coder).
-Your API key will look something like this: `25kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample`
+Your API key will look something like this: `25kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample` If you already have an installation with an earlier version, you have to update the API Key.

 While writing a new Post or Page, you can add a Croquet Metaverse Web Showcase block in the block editor, as shown in the first screenshot.